openforis/sepal-doc/docs/source/team/contribute.rst

     Validate the creation of the PR

-Some check will be performed automatically to check if your PR can be build with readTheDoc and distribute in https://docs.sepal.io.
+Some check will be performed automatically to check if your PR can be build with ReadTheDoc and distribute in https://docs.sepal.io.

 .. figure:: ../img/team/contribute/ci_pr.png
     :alt: ci in pr